thymeleaf/thymeleaf-docs/docs/articles/fromhtmltohtmlviahtml.md

 support for the `application/xhtml+xml` content type.
 Guess which one.
 Yeah, exactly, that one.
 Internet Explorer.

-IE6, IE7 and IE8 show a download dialog when you try to access a document served with XHTML's own content type, and that of course means that you cannot use that content type if you want to be able to display your web site to IE users.
-IE9 seems to be on the way to correct that, but it is simply too late by now.
+Versions of IE older than 11 showed a download dialog when you tried to access a document served with XHTML's own content type, and that of course meant that you could not use that content type if you wanted to be able to display your web site to IE users.
+By the time this was corrected, it was simply too late.

 Fortunately -- or maybe unfortunately -- The XHTML 1.0 specification included an appendix that stated that XHTML 1.0 content could also be